 The criminal offense of making a false statement under oath.

-The party that sues first.
+The party in a lawsuit that sues first.

-Sufficient legal reasons for allowing the search and seizure or the arrest of a person.
+In criminal law, sufficient legal reasons for allowing the search and seizure or the arrest of a person.

 An alternative to imprisonment allowing a person found guilty of an offense to stay in the community, usually under conditions and under the supervisor of a probation officer.